-- Nonadmitted Assets - Certain assets, including certain aged premium receivables, certain health care receivables, prepaid expenses, and certain amounts due from parent, subsidiaries and affiliates, are considered nonadmitted assets under the NAIC SAP and are excluded from the statutory basis statements of admitted assets, liabilities, and capital and surplus and charged directly to unassigned surplus.
-Under GAAP, such assets are included in the balance sheet. - Restricted Cash Reserves - The Company held regulatory deposits in the amount of \$915,291 and \$920,890 as of December 31, 2020 and 2019, respectively, in compliance with the various states requirements for qualification purposes as a domestic and foreign insurer.
-These restricted cash reserves consist principally of government obligations and are stated at book/adjusted carrying value, which approximates fair value.
-These restricted deposits are included in bonds in the statutory basis statements of admitted assets, liabilities, and capital and surplus.
-Interest earned on these deposits accrues to the Company. - Minimum Capital and Surplus - Under the laws of the State of Ohio, the Company's domiciliary state, the ODI requires the Company to maintain a minimum capital and surplus equal to \$1,200,000.
+- Restricted Cash Reserves - The Company is in compliance with the various states regulatory deposit requirements as of December 31, 2021 and 2020, respectively, for qualification purposes as a domestic and foreign insurer.
+These restricted cash reserves are stated at book/adjusted carrying value, which approximates fair value.
+These restricted deposits are included in bonds in the financial statements.
+Interest earned on these deposits accrues to the Company (see Note 5). - Minimum Capital and Surplus - Under the laws of the State of Ohio, the Company's domiciliary state, the ODI requires the Company to maintain a minimum capital and surplus equal to \$1,200,000.
 Under the laws of the State of Kentucky, the Company is required to maintain \$1,250,000 in its capital accounts.

 Risk-based capital ("RBC") is a regulatory tool for measuring the minimum amount of capital appropriate for a managed care organization to support its overall business operations in consideration of its size and risk profile.
 The ODI and Kentucky Department of Insurance requires the Company to maintain minimum capital and surplus equal to the greater of the state statute as outlined above, or the company action level as calculated by the RBC formula, or the level needed to avoid action pursuant to the trend test in the RBC formula.
-The Company is in compliance with the required amount.